 Everyone in an organization is a stakeholder in cybersecurity.
 Also, an effective cybersecurity program requires the use of a broad range of knowledgeable cybersecurity professionals.
 Unfortunately, there is a worldwide shortage of such professionals.
 Many organizations utilize outsourced cybersecurity and compliance services to address this skills gap.
 A snapshot of the people that should or may be involved in a cybersecurity program include:

 Every organization must determine what cybersecurity processes are appropriate for its business.
-In some industries, the processes that an organization must implement are guided by industry or federal regulation.
+In some industries, the processes that an organization must implement are guided by industry or federal regulations.
 Multiple process options are available to organizations from public cybersecurity resources including:

 Organizations that are serious about cybersecurity will have written policies that can be continually reviewed and improved as the cybersecurity needs of the organization change over time.